datacoda/docker-vhabot/README.md

 ### Build Notes

-Note that the bitbucket location does not keep archived versions of the zip file hence you might have to set the VHABOT_VERSION should that version get incremented.
+Note that by default, the deployment script will download the latest bitbucket repository.
+For specific tags, use the COMMIT_TAG environment variable while building the docker image.

 ### License